yasu6297/Role-Based-Access-Control-RBAC-UI/README.md

  Role-Based Access Control (RBAC) UI Dashboard

-## Project Overview
+<h3>Project Overview</h3>

-This project is a <b>Role-Based Access Control (RBAC)</b> User Interface (UI) designed to manage users, roles, and permissions effectively within an admin dashboard.
+<b>This project is a <b>Role-Based Access Control (RBAC)</b> User Interface (UI) designed to manage users, roles, and permissions effectively within an admin dashboard.
 The project leverages **React** to build the frontend and simulates CRUD operations using mock APIs.
-The goal is to provide a user-friendly interface for managing access control based on roles and permissions.
+The goal is to provide a user-friendly interface for managing access control based on roles and permissions.</b>

 ---